Table of Contents

-In the event you think, it would be useful to compare one particular book with other works, keep these comparisons as brief as possible so that the book you are reviewing remains in focus.
+It would be useful to compare one particular book with other works.
+Keep these comparisons as brief as possible so that the book you are reviewing remains in focus.

 Try not to use too many quotations and remember to place the page numbers for every quotation in parentheses whenever you use these.
-Do not forget that it is permissible to use a lot of the original author’s ideas and points by paraphrasing these i.e. a situation where a writer rewrites parts of a text in their own choice of words.
+Do not forget that it is permissible to use a lot of the original author’s ideas and points by paraphrasing them (i.e. a situation where a writer rewrites parts of a text in their own choice of words).

 - Restate or summarize your central thesis or offer a final verdict or judgment about the work you are reviewing.
 Do not introduce any fresh evidence concerning your argument in this closing section.
 However, you may introduce fresh ideas above and beyond the content of the book where these add to the logic of the thesis you developed yourself.